KxSystems/docs/docs/ref/maps.md

 <small>_Each Both_</small>
 </div>

-Each applied to a binary iterable is sometimes called Each Both and can be applied infix.
+Each applied to a binary value is sometimes called _each both_ and can be applied infix.

 ```q
 q)1 2 3 in'(1 0 1;til 100;5 6 7)            / binary, infix
 110b
 ```

-Iterations of ternary and higher-rank iterables are applied with brackets.
+Iterations of ternary and higher-rank values are applied with brackets.

 ```q
 q){x+y*z}'[1000000;1 0 1;5000 6000 7000]    / ternary